pmossman/mirrorbast/README.md

 Use this software with the understanding that it's an early experiment.
 Feel free to report issues or contribute if you're interested!

+## Untrusted Application Warnings

+I do not have a paid developer license, so I cannot publish this application as a signed, trusted app.
+Depending on your platform, you'll likely see some kind of safety warning about the application not being trusted.
+I've included instructions below for each platform that will let you proceed despite the warning.
+Obviously proceed at your own risk, but just know that the warning is expected.
+Even as the app developer, I also have to bypass the security warning to run the app on my own machine.

 ## Installation

 The easiest way to install Mirrorbast is to download the latest release for your operating system from the **[Releases Page](https://github.com/pmossman/mirrorbast/releases)** on GitHub.